bhauman/lein-figwheel/README.md

 you would take when learning other languages like JavaScript and Ruby.

-Please don't invest too much time trying to set up a sweet development environment, you really don't know enough to make these judgments and it can be very frustrating as there is a diverse set of tools that is constantly in flux.
-I recommend figwheel once you start to understand ClojureScript but others folks will have other recommendations.
-If you spend your time evaluating these options it will just get very frustrating.
+Please don't invest too much time trying to set up a sweet development environment, there is a diverse set of tools that is constantly in flux and it's very difficult to suss out which ones will actually help you.
+If you spend a lot of time evaluating all these options it can become very frustrating.
+If you wait a while, and use simple tools you will have much more fun actually using the language itself.

 The key is to pick one and stick with it until you get a good footing.